OVERVIEW

 STATEMENT

 I use data in novel ways to commemorate and share lived experience.
-My work explores time as a lived dimension—rendered as volumetric form.
+I explore time as a lived dimension—rendered as volumetric form.
 My work foregrounds the aesthetics of time—how it accumulates, stretches and connects experiences.
-Each piece is an inquiry into how perception and experience can be embodied through creative exploration, data and design.
+Each composition is an inquiry into how perception and experience can be embodied through creative exploration, data and design.
 These forms serve as both records and abstractions of lived experience, visualizing memory as geometry, exploring moments unfolding, accumulating and interconnecting.
-Through these transformations, I explore opening pathways of perception and perspective: how the act of seeing or passing through a form of time might foster deeper awareness and presence.
+Through these transformations, I explore opening pathways of perception: how the act of seeing or passing through a form of time might foster deeper awareness and presence.

-In an era of accelerated image capture and fragmentation of attention, my work slows time, indexes perception, and renders the intangible archive of human experience into sculptural form.
-I explore how digital media can evoke connection rather than detachment.
+In an era of accelerated image generation and fragmentation of attention, I explore how digital media can evoke connection rather than detachment.
 Drawing from meditative practices, I create experiences that invite viewers to pause within the density of perception—moments where time becomes visible as space, and attention becomes tangible.

 BIO